psevestre/openid-fapi/Financial_API_WD_002.md

 This attack lures the user to login to a rogue IdP at the client.
 The client performs discovery for the rogue IdP and receives discovery information that contains a honest IdP's registration and authorization endpoint and the rogue IdP's own token and userinfo endpoints.
 The client performs registration and then authentication at the honest IdP.
 After receiving a code, it sends it to the rogue IdP's token endpoint along with the honest IdP's token endpoint authentication credentials(`client_id`/`client_secret`).
 The attacker now has the code and credentials to exchange for an Access Token.

 ### 8.7 Response parameter injection attack
+This attack occurs when the victim and attacker uses the same relying party client.
+The attacker is somehow able to capture the authorization code and state from the victim's authorization response code and uses them in his own authorization response.
+This can be mitigated by using hybrid flow where the `c_hash`, `at_hash`, and `s_hash` can be used to verify the validity of the authorization code, access token, and state parameters and verifying that the state is the same as what was stored for the current session.